 As always, take your dog to a vet if you see blood formation on your dog’s eye due to past injuries and traumas.
 Any trauma to the eye can lead to serious cases if not treated properly, so please schedule an appointment with a vet!

 Even though I have recommended this product in my previous section, I will mention it again here since this Eye Gel is also formulated for eye wounds.
 Due to its application to the eye, this product was made toxin-free and antibiotic-free to provide immediate relief to dogs with pain.

 Perceived as a threat to the immune system, allergens are substances that cause allergic reactions such as red or pink eyes, tears, wheezing, sneezing, itchy skin, runny nose, watery discharge, and even more.

 Mostly found in the environment, common allergens in dogs are dust, pollen, and insect bites.
 You can also detect allergic reactions if you have given your dog a new type of food, and if you see these symptoms (listed above), your dog is probably allergic to that food.

 If you want to figure out the exact source, you can go to your vet for help, which can include various skin and blood testings to figure out the root of this problem.
 If you think that you can figure out this problem all by yourself, I have listed several solutions down below that might help.

 For red eyes, the Eye Wash by Vetericyn Plus will do the job since it was also made to relieve allergy symptoms for dogs.
 If you have any doubts regarding this product, be sure to visit the customer review section for further evaluation of VP Eye Wash.

 If you want a supplement for allergies, Zesty Paws Chews will do the job by providing the necessary ingredients for a strong immune system.
-Containing vitamins, protein, fiber, and various antioxidants, these supplements support digestive and immune health through its natural ingredients.
+Containing vitamins, protein, fiber, and various antioxidants, these supplements support digestive and immune health through their natural ingredients.